CERC-Genomic-Medicine/glimpse_pipeline/README.md

 # glimpse_pipeline
-Pipeline for variant imputation using GLIMPSE
+Pipeline for genotype imputation from sequencing data using GLIMPSE